packetjanitor/JNPRFastFabricDeployment/Base-Configuration/uh-oh/README.txt

 You can use following command to get to the junos-leaf devices by skipping around in the inventory file.
 ~ansible-playbook -i all.inv --limit "junos-leaf" uh-oh.yml~

+Since we are skipping over the first entries, ansible will report it can't find the hosts but then do the work, this is mostly because I didn't build the file with children and some other options.